Cream Cheese Chocolate Chip Cookies on a plate

 • For a supremely chewy cookie with a richer color and more complex flavor, add 3 tablespoons (18g) dried buttermilk powder.
 Cookies made with buttermilk powder can be baked right away, without a rest, but they’ll be chewier and more flavorful if they’re chilled in the refrigerator for at least 1 hour (and preferably 4 to 24 hours).

-• Cookie dough balls can be baked directly from frozen (add a couple of minutes to the bake time) or thawed in the refrigerator overnight, then baked.
+• The shaped dough balls can transferred to the freezer for longer storage.
+Bake directly from frozen (add a couple of minutes to the bake time) or thaw in the refrigerator overnight, then bake.

 • To use salted butter, decrease the salt to 1/2 teaspoon.